1Mill/notes/conferences/agile-open-northwest-2023.md

 - Lots of people with their camera off
   - Feeling of lack of contribution or purpose
   - Passive versus active speaking roles
+  - Distracted by other tasks (e.g. eating food)